komposter/CommunityPowerEA.com/_docs/notifications.md

 ### Allow messages to Grammy

-If **true**, EA sends additional messages and screenshots to the Telegram channel using Grammy (Grammy must be launched on the same terminal and configured, of course).
+If **true**, EA sends additional messages and screenshots to the Telegram using [Grammy](https://www.mql5.com/en/market/product/14774) (it should be launched on the same terminal and configured, of course).

 <br />

 ### Enable alert on first signal

-Show alert on every first signal (even if trading is disabled or 'first' checkbox is unchecked)
+Show alert on every first signal (even if trading is disabled or **first** checkbox is unchecked)

 <br />